Jorge Luis Borges: Death

 During his final days in Geneva, Borges began brooding about the possibility of an afterlife.
 Although calm and collected about his own death, Borges began probing Kodama as to whether she inclined more towards the Shinto beliefs of her father or the Catholicism of her mother.
 Kodama "had always regarded Borges as an Agnostic, as she was herself", but given the insistence of his questioning, she offered to call someone more "qualified".
 Borges responded, "You are asking me if I want a priest."
 He then instructed her to call two clergymen, a Catholic priest, in memory of his mother, and a Protestant minister, in memory of his English grandmother.
 He was visited first by Father Pierre Jacquet and by Pastor Edouard de Montmollin.

 Borges died of liver cancer on 14 June 1986, aged 86, in Geneva.
 His burial was preceded by an ecumenical service at the Protestant St. Pierre Cathedral on 18 June.
 With many Swiss and Argentine dignitaries present, Pastor de Montmollin read the First Chapter of St John's Gospel.
 He then preached that "Borges was a man who had unceasingly searched for the right word, the term that could sum up the whole, the final meaning of things."
 He said, however, that no man can reach that word through his own efforts and in trying becomes lost in a labyrinth.
 Pastor de Montmollin concluded, "It is not man who discovers the word, it is the Word that comes to him."

 Father Jacquet also preached, saying that, when visiting Borges before his death, he had found "a man full of love, who received from the Church the forgiveness of his sins".
-After the funeral, Borges was laid to rest in Geneva's Cimetière de Plainpalais.
+After the funeral, Borges was laid to rest in Plainpalais Cimetière des Rois.
 His grave, marked by a rough-hewn headstone, is adorned with carvings derived from Anglo-Saxon and Old Norse art and literature.

 Legacy

-Maria Kodama, his widow and heir on the basis of the marriage and two wills, gained control over his works.
+María Kodama, his widow and heir on the basis of the marriage and two wills, gained control over his works.
 Her assertive administration of his estate resulted in a bitter dispute with the French publisher Gallimard regarding the republication of the complete works of Borges in French, with Pierre Assouline in Le Nouvel Observateur (August 2006) calling her "an obstacle to the dissemination of the works of Borges".
 Kodama took legal action against Assouline, considering the remark unjustified and defamatory, asking for a symbolic compensation of one euro.
 Kodama also rescinded all publishing rights for existing collections of his work in English, including the translations by Norman Thomas di Giovanni, in which Borges himself had collaborated, and from which di Giovanni would have received an unusually high fifty percent of the royalties.
 Kodama commissioned new translations by Andrew Hurley, which have become the official translations in English.
 At the time of her death, Kodama left no will and the status of the Borges estate is in limbo.